 The results confirm what was previously referred to when reviewing the overall birth rates and the general fertility rates for the years under study.
 The estimated values of the total fertility rates point out to the large disparities in the levels of fertility among the governorates, where its value in 2017 varied between 2.33 children per woman at the end of her reproductive life in Port-Said and increased by about 2 children to 4.30 children per woman in Asyut, excluding the governorate of Matrouh, which has a high total fertility rate of about 7.23 children per woman, after reviewing the number of registered births and the estimates of females' population of childbearing age, based on the 2017 Population census results in comparison with 2006 census.

-The 2017 total fertility rates show that 15 governorates achieved lower fertility levels than Egypt's overall fertility level (3.38 children per woman) while the other governorates' fertility level (12 governorates) are higher than the national level by varying degrees (Table 14).
-The estimated indicators for 2018 (Table 15) confirm the same classification, although this year's total fertility rate has fallen to 3.11 children per woman.
+The 2017 total fertility rates show that 15 governorates achieved lower fertility levels than Egypt's overall fertility level (3.38 children per woman) while the other 12 governorates got higher fertility level than the national level by varying degrees (Table 14).